 Although the goal is to have 150 stores in operation by 2020, Ontario will only have 40 locations where residents can legally purchase marijuana and kratom for sale.
 Ontario had a population of 13,448,494 people in 2016; on the day of legalization, that works out to just over 300,000 people per outlet.

 If that seems like a long lineup, it is worth remembering that purchasing marijuana from any other source would remain a criminal offense.
 Imagine having to buy alcohol from a store that served 300,000 people.
+So when this legislation comes into effect, all those who still purchase their Kratom from reputable sites like BestKratom.com, will be commiting an offense.
+However the government is bot leaving the majority of ontarians with much choice.
 Under the Liquor Control Board of Ontario, which will operate the marijuana dispensaries, there are 872 locations where Ontarians can purchase alcohol.

 Other provinces – ours included – have yet to announce whether retail sales will be private or government-run.
 The premiers, like the police, complain of not having enough time.
 They have had more than enough time, however, to introduce stiff new penalties for driving while high.